What Is Compersion?10 Ways to Achieve It

 3. Notice the bodily sensations of compersion

-When you are experiencing compersion for someone else, you might feel the warmth rising up in your chest.
+When you are experiencing compersion for someone else, you might feel the warmth rising in your chest.
 You might experience a relaxed feeling in your belly.

-You won’t feel that tightness in your neck and shoulders from jealousy and stress.
+You won’t feel tightness in your neck and shoulders from jealousy and stress.
 You will start to recognize the early signals of joy and pleasure and tap into them in the future when you are faced with jealousy.

 4. Learn what compersion is and how it can co-exist with jealousy

 You might argue that compersion is known as the opposite of being jealous.
 But you can feel both jealousy and compersion at the same time.

 When you see your partner is involved with someone else, you should try to view them with compersion; allow feelings of warmth rather than jealousy to fill you.
+You might find your ex-partner so pleasantly surprised at your reaction that he might even want to get back with you!

 5. Cultivate gratitude